-- build step: The third and fourth steps of the command phase.
+build step: The 5th and 7th steps of the turn.
 During your build step, you can build unit and Mission cards, deploy units, and complete Missions.
 You may also send retreated units back into their arenas, move Pilots, rearrange cards in a stack, and play abilities and Battle cards that read, "play only during your build step."
 The Dark Side player takes his or her build step first.
-Then, the Light Side player takes his or her build step. - build tone: The part of the table in front of you and below the arenas.
+Then, the Light Side player takes his or her build step.

+build zone: The part of the table in front of you and below the arenas.
 It's where you put cards while you're building them.
 Also, when you retreat your units, they move back into the build zone.
-Activated abilities of units normally don't work if they're in the build zone. - chance to play activated abilities and Battle cards: At many times during each turn, there will be chances to play activated abilities and Battle cards.
-Choose either to play an activated abilities and or to pass and do nothing.
+Activated abilities of units normally don't work if they're in the build zone.

+chance to play activated abilities and Battle cards: At many times during each turn, there will be chances to play activated abilities and Battle cards.
+Choose either to play an activated ability or Battle card, or to pass and do nothing.
 Next your opponent has the option to play or pass, unless both players have passed in a row.
-There are two special chances to play activated abilities and Battle cards: chances to reroll and chances to prevent damage. - Character: All Character cards have a purple border.
+There are 2 special chances to play activated abilities and Battle cards: chances to reroll and chances to prevent damage.

+Character: All Character cards have a purple border.
 Build your Character cards in the build zone.
 Most Characters are unique, and many have multiple versions that stack together.